GCC's O'Shea, Hempfield's Moreta track down multiple gold at Latrobe Invitational

 “I had a horrible day,” Murray said.
 “I hurt my foot a couple weeks ago and haven't done a lot, but I'll be fine.
 I did have a decent throw (57 feet) but I fouled, which was encouraging.”

-Hempfield won the girls and boys team titles.
 Senior Hayden Fox won the javelin with a toss of 193 and placed second in the pole vault, and Samantha Orie won the shot and placed third in the discus.

 Norwin senior Kyle Turcovsky won the 400 and was a member of the winning 400- and 1,600-meter relay teams.
 Teammate Matt O'Neil won the 3,200.